 - Furthermore, purchasing an item in these pre-sales is like a vote or even an endorsement of the trend.
 You are ahead of the curve, and one of the first to wear it.
 Consequently, you become a trendsetter.

 The biggest risk of pre-sales shopping are the same as those of shopping the sales.
-Therefore, it is important to avoid these mistakes when shopping the sales also when you shop pre-sales.
+You have to identify the cheap merchandise that was produced for the sales and isn’t worth the money.

 A trendsetter must be able to identify the trends that are worth the money.
 These skills are: